|RS PZM History||Other Mods||Photo Gallery||Uneeda Audio's PZM Preamp Kit||Price List||More Photos|

 I mention these other approaches to provide some history and background.
-Some time ago, around 1994, I got tired of all the hoopla about these mikes and tired about endless questions about operating them in a P48 environment, I designed my own interface for these microphones that was to end the problem and make a definitive step forward.
+Some time ago, around 1994, I got tired of all the hoopla about these mikes, these less-than-complete modifications, and tired about endless questions about operating them in a P48 environment.
+I designed my own interface for these microphones that was to end the problem and make a definitive step forward.
 The goals were straightforward:

 The new circuit differs from that previously shown on the website.
 The new circuit can be used:

 The different circuit configurations are realized by altering what is stuffed on the PCB.
 It is not possible for one PCB configuration to accommodate all four applications.
 Thus, there are three different stuffing configurations to accommodate the four applications (the -3020/3022 microphones and the generic electret capsule take the came configuration).